needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsAnalyze.md

 **Issues**: These duplications mean that data will be included in both the application build and the Addressables build.

 **Resolution**: It is purely informational, alerting you to the redundancy.
 You must decide how to proceed and what action to take, if any.
 One example of a possible manual fix is to pull the built-in Scene(s) with duplicated references out of Build Settings and make it an Addressable Scene.

+#### Build Bundle Layout
+This rule will show how assets explicitly marked as Addressable will be laid out in the Addressable build.
+Given these explicit assets, we also show what assets are implicitly referenced by, and therefore will be pulled into, the build.

+Data gathered by this rule does not indicate any particular issues.
+It is purely informational.

+#### Check Sprite Atlas to Addressable Duplicate Dependencies
+Given an Addressable sprite atlas this rule will detect if any sprites in the atlas have been marked Addressable anywhere else.

+**Issues**: These duplications means sprite data will be duplicated in multiple areas in the Addressable build.

+**Resolution** It is purely informational, alerting you to the redundancy.
+You must decide how to proceed and what action to take, if any.
+One example of a possible manual fix would be to remove the duplicated sprite from Addressables and have your assets reference a sprite from your Addressable sprite atlas instead of the sprite directly.

 ## Extending Analyze
 Each unique Project may require additional Analyze rules beyond what comes pre-packaged.
 The Addressable Assets System allows you to create your own custom rule classes.